 The 2006 Act, as indicated earlier, requires broad council competence in a range of specified areas.
 If all external members have expertise in the same field, however, this will compromise the ability of the council to make decisions requiring expertise in the other specified areas.
 A balance, therefore, would seem to be required.
 Collective competence in four of the seven areas would seem to suggest an adequate representation of areas of expertise; anything below four suggests that expertise may be lacking.
 Nationally, the profile reveals that members are mostly competent in four areas: education, followed by finance, business, and then law.
-In these terms, the college council profile reveals that external members are competent in business, finance, marketing and human resource management.
+Nationally, the profile reveals that members are mostly competent in all seven specified areas: education, business, finance, law, marketing, information technology and human resource management - indicating that the council has the full range of competence needed to effectively govern the college.